Jacksonville Restraining Order Lawyer

 A full hearing is scheduled within 15 days.
 Both parties appear before the judge.
 You can present witnesses, documents, photos, text messages, police reports, and other evidence.
 The respondent can also present their case.
 The judge then decides whether to issue a permanent (final) injunction.[1]

-Step-by-step timeline chart showing how to get a restraining order in Jacksonville Florida from free filing through full hearing within 15 days
+How to get a restraining order in Jacksonville: free filing through a full hearing within 15 days.

 What a Restraining Order Can Do For You